trimstray/nginx-admins-handbook/doc/RULES.md

   > It is recommended to enable TLS 1.2/1.3 and fully disable SSLv2, SSLv3, TLS 1.0 and TLS 1.1 that have protocol weaknesses and uses older cipher suites (do not provide any modern ciper modes) which we really shouldn’t be using anymore.
 TLS 1.2 is currently the most used version of TLS and has made several improvements in security compared to TLS 1.1.
 The vast majority of sites do support TLSv1.2 but there are still some out there that don't (what's more, it is still not all clients are compatible with every version of TLS).
 The TLS 1.3 protocol is the latest and more robust TLS protocol version and should be used where possible (and where don't need backward compatibility).
 The biggest benefit to dropping TLS 1.0 and 1.1 is that modern AEAD ciphers are only supported by TLS 1.2 and above.

   > TLS 1.0 and TLS 1.1 should not be used (see [Deprecating TLSv1.0 and TLSv1.1](https://tools.ietf.org/id/draft-moriarty-tls-oldversions-diediedie-00.html) <sup>[IETF]</sup>) and were superseded by TLS 1.2, which has now itself been superseded by TLS 1.3 (must be included by January 1, 2024).
-They are also actively being deprecated in accordance with guidance from government agencies (e.g. NIST Special Publication (SP) [800-52 Revision 2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf) <sup>[NIST, pdf]</sup>) and industry consortia such as the Payment Card Industry Association (PCI) [PCI-TLS - Migrating from SSL and Early TLS (Information Suplement)](https://www.pcisecuritystandards.org/documents/Migrating-from-SSL-Early-TLS-Info-Supp-v1_1.pdf) <sup>[pdf]</sup>.
+They are also actively being deprecated in accordance with guidance from government agencies (e.g. [NIST Special Publication (SP) 800-52 Revision 2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf) <sup>[NIST, pdf]</sup>) and industry consortia such as the Payment Card Industry Association (PCI) [PCI-TLS - Migrating from SSL and Early TLS (Information Suplement)](https://www.pcisecuritystandards.org/documents/Migrating-from-SSL-Early-TLS-Info-Supp-v1_1.pdf) <sup>[pdf]</sup>.
 For example, in March of 2020, [Firefox will disable support for TLS 1.0 and TLS 1.1](https://blog.mozilla.org/security/2018/10/15/removing-old-versions-of-tls/).

   > Sticking with TLS 1.0 is a very bad idea and pretty unsafe.
 Can be POODLEd, BEASTed and otherwise padding-Oracled as well.
 Lots of other CVE weaknesses still apply which cannot be fixed unless by switching TLS 1.0 off.
 Sticking with TLS 1.1 is only a bad compromise though it is halfway free from TLS 1.0 problems.
 On the other hand, sometimes their use is still required in practice (to support older clients).
 There are many other security risks caused by sticking to TLS 1.0 or 1.1, so I strongly recommend everyone updates their clients, services and devices to support min.
 TLS 1.2.

   > Removing backward SSL/TLS version is often the only way to prevent downgrade attacks.
 Google has proposed an extension to SSL/TLS named `TLS_FALLBACK_SCSV` (it should be supported by your OpenSSL library) that seeks to prevent forced SSL/TLS downgrades (the extension was adopted as [RFC 7507](https://tools.ietf.org/html/rfc7507) in April 2015).
 Upgrading alone is not sufficient.
 You must disable SSLv2 and SSLv3 - so if your server does not allow SSLv3 (or v2) connections it is not needed (as those downgraded connections would not work).
 Technically `TLS_FALLBACK_SCSV` is still useful with SSL disabled, because it helps avoid the connection being downgraded to TLS<1.2.
 To test this extension, read [this](https://dwradcliffe.com/2014/10/16/testing-tls-fallback.html) great tutorial.

-  > TLS 1.2 and TLS 1.3 are both without security issues.
+  > TLS 1.2 and TLS 1.3 are both without security issues (TLSv1.2 only once the certain conditions have been fulfilled, e.g. disable `CBC` ciphers).
 Only these versions provides modern cryptographic algorithms and adds TLS extensions and cipher suites.
 TLS 1.2 improves cipher suites that reduce reliance on block ciphers that have been exploited by attacks like BEAST and the aforementioned POODLE.
 TLS 1.3 is a new TLS version that will power a faster and more secure web for the next few years.
 What's more, TLS 1.3 comes without a ton of stuff (was removed): renegotiation, compression, and many legacy algorithms: `DSA`, `RC4`, `SHA1`, `MD5`, and `CBC` ciphers.
 Additionally, as already mentioned, TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

   > TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
 TLS 1.3 removes the need to make these decisions and doesn't require any particular configuration, as all of the ciphers are secure, and by default OpenSSL only enables `GCM` and `Chacha20/Poly1305` for TLSv1.3, without enabling `CCM`.
 TLS 1.3 version also improves TLS 1.2 security, privace and performance issues.